tssajo/Minify/TEST.md

     Please test that the installed Node.js CLI apps are available via your `PATH`:

-    Open up a shell window (`Terminal` on Mac OS X, `CMD window` on Windows) then issue the following command, for example:
+    Open up a shell window (`Terminal` on Mac OS X or `CMD window` on Windows) then issue the following command, for example:

     `cleancss --version`